islco/sudo/source/_posts/2017-11-14-image-recognition-using-aws-rekognition.md

 }]}}
 ```

 That is all you need to get started to use AWS's image recognition library.
+Checkout out our [Github project](https://github.com/istrategylabs/python-image-recognition) for more examples.
 Stay tuned for the next part where we combine Rekognition with OpenCV.